threefreespirited/Jssconnect/README.md

 * Download [Node Js and npm(Node package manager)](https://nodejs.org/en/) (when you download Node, npm also gets installed by default)
 <br/>

-* Mongo DB community editition is free and a great software in order to work with MongoDB applications.
+* Mongo DB community edition is free & a great software in order to work with MongoDB applications.
 [Download Mongo DB community editition](https://docs.mongodb.com/manual/administration/install-community/)
 <br/>

 * Robo 3T is a desktop graphical user interface (GUI) for Mongo DB.
 It can help to skip running all the Mongo DB commands manually every time we want to access the data.
 [Download Robo 3T](https://robomongo.org/download) **(optional)**